 Where Can You Buy Sewer Line Insurance?

-American Water Resources has been in business for over a decade and has over 1.8 million service contracts.
-The company services homeowners, utility and municipalities across the U.S. and provides services on water lines, sewer lines, in-home plumbing and interior electrical lines.
+American Water Resources (AWR) has been in business for over a decade and has over 1.8 million service contracts.
+The company services homeowners and municipalities across the U.S. and provides services on water lines, sewer lines, in-home plumbing, and interior electrical lines.

 All work done by AWR must meet the standards of state and local codes.
-Coverage begins at only 30 cents per day and no home inspection is required.
+Coverage begins at about 30 cents per day, and no home inspection is required.
 Pricing and payment options may vary by state.

 HomeServe USA is an independent contractor providing home repair services and has been in business for over a decade.
-It is accredited by the Better Business Bureau and provides services to over 3 million homeowners across the U.S. and Canada.
+It is accredited by the Better Business Bureau and provides services to over 4 million homeowners across the U.S. and Canada.

 Sewer line coverage from HomeServe USA has a $0 deductible along with a 24-hour repair service hotline.
 Only local, licensed, and insured contractors are hired to perform sewer line repairs.
-There is a one-year guarantee for all sewer line repairs performed by HomeServe USA’s licensed repair contractors.
+There is a one-year guarantee for all sewer line repairs performed by HomeServe USA’s contractors.

 The Bottom Line

-Every homeowner has a potential risk of having to replace sewer lines and the cost to replace these lines and cover any damage caused by water backup can be very expensive.
+Every homeowner has a potential risk of having to replace sewer lines.
+The cost to replace these lines and cover any damage caused by water backup can be very expensive.
 You will have to weigh the pros and cons and decide if sewer line protection is right for you.